-The Program would require up to approximately two Tronox personnel and approximately two drilling contractor personnel over a period of approximately six weeks across one year.
+The Program would require up to approximately two drilling contractor personnel over a period of approximately six weeks across one year.
 Program personnel would be accommodated at either the Atlas village or the Boree Plains homestead (both owned by Tronox) and therefore expected to have negligible impact on community services and infrastructure.
-The Program would generate minor amounts of traffic on the road network associated with the movement of Program vehicles to and from the Program site and the delivery of minor quantites of consumables.
-Given the minor amounts of traffic generated by the Program and the short duration of the Program, potential road transpot impacts would be negligible.
+The Program would generate minor amounts of traffic on the road network associated with the movement of Program vehicles to and from the Program site and the delivery of minor quantities of consumables.
+Given the minor amounts of traffic generated by the Program and the short duration of the Program, potential road transport impacts would be negligible.